Mitch North

-Mitch North (born February 4, 1995) is an American soccer player who currently plays as a goalkeeper for USL League One club Central Valley Fuego.
+Mitch North (born February 4, 1995) is an American soccer player who currently plays as a goalkeeper.

 Career

 Youth & college

 North was born in Medford, Oregon, but was raised in Jacksonville, Oregon.
 He attended both South Medford High School and Canby High School, and was a First Team All-State pick as a junior.
 In his senior year, he played with the Portland Timbers academy.

 In 2013, North attended Oregon State University to play college soccer.
 He didn't play for the Beavers during 2013, redshirting the season.
 North transferred to Sonoma State University in 2014, where he went on to make 57 appearances for the Seawolves over four seasons and earned an honorable Mention All-CCAA in 2015.
 Again in 2016, North was a regular starter for Sonoma State, recording 66 saves, a career-high seven shutouts in 20 starts, and receiving another honorable mention recognition in the CCAA.

 In 2017, North played in the USL PDL, making three appearances for Burlingame Dragons.